comanderanch/hack-shak/README.md

 I’m just an ordinary person who’s not a coding master but has a deep **hunger for knowledge** and a **will to learn**.
 I’ve spent my life working hard to understand things, and now I want to learn smarter, not harder.
 This project is **a labor of love** that comes from the desire to **build something meaningful** for the future, for those who come after us.

 I may not be an advanced coder (yet), but I have a vision to create something that anyone — from beginners to experienced users — can contribute to.
 This is not just about creating **AI** or a **website**; it’s about **building a community** where people of all levels can come together and **learn from each other**.
 If I can do it, you can too.
+"I want to take this moment to acknolage my nephew thehomebiscuit with out him i would not have gotten this far"  Thank "B" for putting up with my crazy idea's !

 ## Our Vision